-- 50. Releasing this many arriving aliens into the interior necessarily means that the government is violating congressional commands in the immigration laws.
+- 51. Releasing this many aliens into the interior necessarily means that the government is violating congressional commands in the immigration laws.
 When immigration officials release these aliens, they violate the mandatory detention provisions in § 1225.
 When they, instead, parole aliens en masse, they are not limiting the use of parole to "case-by-case bas[e]s" nor to situations presenting "urgent humanitarian reasons or significant public benefit."
-8 U.S.C. § 1182(d)(5)(A).
-Given the Biden Administration's over 366,000 unlawful releases at the border since February 2021, it is committing more than one thousand discrete statutory violations per day. - 51.
+8 U.S.C. § 1182(d)(5)(A). - 52.
 When Florida filed its original complaint, ECF 1, the Biden Administration was also releasing tens of thousands of migrants without serving a notice to appear.
 It was instead issuing only a "notice to report," which is essentially a request for the immigrant to turn himself in at a later to date.